Daiki Kameda

 Daiki Kameda (亀田 大毅, Kameda Daiki) (born January 6, 1989) is a Japanese former professional boxer who competed from 2006 to 2015.
-He is a two-weight world champion, having held the WBA flyweight title from 2010 to 2011, and the IBF super-flyweight title from 2013 to 2014.
+He is a two-weight world champion, having held the World Boxing Association (WBA) flyweight title from 2010 to 2011, and the International Boxing Federation (IBF) super-flyweight title from 2013 to 2014.
 His brothers, Kōki and Tomoki, are also professional boxers.

 Professional career

 Personal life and early career

 Daiki is one of the three Kameda brothers, the other two are the former WBA (Regular) Bantamweight Champion, Kōki, and the former WBO Bantamweight Champion, Tomoki.

 Nicknamed Naniwa no Benkei (Benkei of Osaka) by his father, Shirō, he made his professional debut on February 26, 2006.
 "You must never fall down, until I decide to throw in a towel or a referee calls a stop," Shirō said to him.
 "Fight like Benkei who died while standing up."

 In his early career, he had made it his custom to sing a song for the audience after each of his victories.